 If the statement is in your medical records, you will end up living with it.
 Statements on the stand, like “I did not say that,” are seldom believed by a jury if the medical records say otherwise.

-Tip: Keep what you say about the collision short, true, and concise or it will be used against you!
+Keep what you say about the collision short, true, and concise, or it will be used against you!

 Tell the Medical Providers Every Place It Hurts

-It is human nature to focus on the areas that are the most painful.
-However, when being examined in the emergency room after an accident, you should mention every area of discomfort or pain even if it seems relatively insignificant.
+It is human nature to focus on the most painful areas.
+However, when being examined in the emergency room after an accident, you should mention every area of discomfort or pain, even if it seems relatively insignificant.
 Case after case has proven items that are not the most painful early can prove chronic later and a problem later on.

-Tip: Always tell the doctors every area of discomfort or pain.
+Always tell the doctors about every area of discomfort or pain.

 Get a Free Consultation about a personal injury accident.
-Call us for a no-obligation consultation about your rights, options, and next steps if you were hurt by another’s negligence.
+Call Baumgartner Law Firm in Houston for a no-obligation consultation about your rights, options, and next steps if another’s negligence hurts you.
 Call (281) 587-1111